Mining in ancient Rome

-Mines in ancient Rome used hydraulic mining and shaft mining techniques with tools such as the Archimedes screw.
+Mining in ancient Rome utilized hydraulic mining and shaft mining techniques in combination with equipment such as the Archimedes screw.
 The materials they produced were used to craft pipes or construct buildings.
 Quarries were often built through trial trenching and they used tools such as wedges to break the rock apart, which would then be transported using cairns and slipways.
 Mines typically used slaves and lower-class individuals to extract and process ore.
 Usually their working conditions were dangerous and inhumane, resulting in frequent accidents and even suicidal ideation.
 These areas were divided into districts and were regulated by several laws such as the lex metalli vispascensis.

 Technology

 Hydraulic mining

-The Romans used a technique known as hushing, which is a method of hydraulic mining that uses water to erode the rock.
+The Romans used hushing, a method of hydraulic mining that uses water to erode the rock.
 This would be accomplished by using holes to funnel water into the area, thus breaking it up.
-The water was supplied to the area through aqueducts, it would then be stored in a tank, which would flood the area when opened.
+The water was supplied to the area through aqueducts, and it would then be stored in a tank, which would flood the area when opened.
 Following this process, fire was used to heat the rock, which was subsequently quenched with water, thus cracking the rock through thermal shock.
 The Romans also used ground sluicing, which is the use of tunneling equipment or excavation equipment to mine stream beds.